NBISweden/elixir_evaluation_evaluation/docs/introduction.md

 a meeting on course evaluations.
 The first question was 'How are evaluations evaluated?'.

+???- question "What are the ELIXIR evaluation questions?"

+    You can find the ELIXIR evaluation questions [here](elixir_evaluation.md).

+    This paper deals only with the mandatory questions 1 to and including 9.

 It is common practice that courses are evaluated by surveys `[Brazas & Ouellette, 2016][Gurwitz et al., 2020][Jordan et al., 2018]`.